onqtam/rcrl/README.md

 TODO:

 - better GUI
-- clean project build from warnings on higher levels
 - document the API - like any specifics for each call
 - redirect the output temporarily while loading the lib
 - something more interesting should happen in the background for the demo